kadirahq/fast-render/README.md

 It is possible to send custom HTTP requests to routes handled by Fast Render either using an XHR request or a direct HTTP request.

-So if you are doing some DB write operations or saving something to the filesystem, the code sent will be executed. this could be bad if the HTTP request is an XHR request called by a maligned user.
+So if you are doing some DB write operations or saving something to the filesystem, the code sent will be executed. this could be bad if the HTTP request is an XHR request called by a malicious user.
 They wouldn't be able read anything, but they could cause side effects.

 It is wise to avoid side effects from following places: